 In July 2016, I returned to Government when the new Prime Minister, Theresa May, appointed me as Minister of State for Courts and Justice, enabling me to continue to work on the modernisation of the Courts.

 In October 2016, I was appointed to the Privy Council and may therefore use the title The Right Honourable.

 In June 2017, I was re-elected with an increased percentage of the vote.

 In June 2017 I returned to the backbenches.

 Throughout my time as an MP, my focus has been on representing everyone in North East Herts.

 In December 2017 I was given permission by the House of Commons to introduce a Bill on service animals known as Finn’s Law.
-I have since attended a number of meetings with Ministers and there has been good progress.
+The Bill went through and is now an Act.